NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 2. Simulate fantasized image samples using the block Gibbs sampler implicitly defined by the negative phase graph.

-Note that the folders of interest to this demonstration are:
+Note that the folders of interest to this walkthrough are:
 + `walkthroughs/demo6/`: this contains the necessary simulation scripts
 + `walkthroughs/data`: this contains the zipped copy of the digit image arrays